ONEARMY/academy/docs/business/workspacecalculator.md

 <b>Working hours:</b> includes all the activities you will do on a weekly basis to run your business that isn’t directly related to the production of your products.
 Things like marketing, cleaning your space, talking to the accountant - you know, the fun stuff 🙂

-> TIP: Don’t know what to put?
+> Pro-tip: don’t know what to put?
 Try getting in touch with an existing workspace and ask them how they spend their time during the week.

 <b>Investment costs:</b> here you can input the one time costs that you need to start your workspace.
 These are things like the Precious Plastic machines, certain tools you’ll need, or the cost to renovate a space you have in mind.
 Try to limit yourself to the bare minimum investments you need to get started - it’s better to start small and focused, and then make additional investment after you start to be profitable or making significant amounts of income.